santos95/LinuxGuides/parititions_lvm.md

     3 - create a logical volume

 ### hows this work
-    1 - PV - physical volumes - this are a actual disk partition reserved to lvm - to create it we have to create a partition and mark it as lvm partition
+    1 - PV - physical volumes - this are a actual disk partition reserved to lvm - to create it we have to create a partition and mark it as lvm partition - Then we crate the actual pv, with the pvcreate command
-    2 - Volume Group - the volume group is placed on top of the pv, allows to combine the space of multiple disk or patitions as single one space - Responsable to store the date in the physical partitions - Works as a container.
+    2 - Volume Group - the volume group is placed on top of the pv, allows to combine the space of multiple disk or patitions as single one space - Responsable to store the data in the physical partitions - Works as a container - Map the logical partition with the actual physical storage, to store in the actual physical disk the data stored in the logical volumes.
     Works as device mapper, allowing the combination of multiple partitions from one or multiple disks.
+Mapper, allow to combine multiple devices to support the data storage from one or multiple logical partitions.
     3 - Logical Volume - Partition created on top of the volume group.
 This partitions is that we actually use it to create of filesystem and mounted into our system.
     With this we did not directly write in our disks, we use a layer in between that is responsible to storage the data in the physical part - volume group.
+The layer is refered to the volumgroup.

 #### create a logical volumes from scratch from two devices used 100% to that
-#### 1 create pv
+#### 1 create pv - Fist, is a good practice to format the disk, create a partition table, create the partition and set it to be used as lvm.
+Then we create the actual pv.
     sudo parted
     select /dev/sdb
     mklabel - prompt - gpt